taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 }
 ```

-An example how to use solidity ecrecover to verify the signature calculated with `etrue_sign` can be found [here](https://gist.github.com/bas-vk/d46d83da2b2b4721efb0907aecdb7ebd).
+An example how to use solidity ecrecover to verify the signature calculated with `gtai_sign` can be found [here](https://gist.github.com/bas-vk/d46d83da2b2b4721efb0907aecdb7ebd).
 The contract is deployed on the testnet Ropsten and Rinkeby.

 ***

-#### etrue_sendTransaction
+#### gtai_sendTransaction

 Creates new message call transaction or a contract creation, if the data field contains code.